 - Additional assistance.
-Other assistance we offer includes ambulance transportation to your local ER, preventative screenings, prescription coverage, vision care, and more.
+Other assistance we offer includes ambulance transportation to your local ER, preventative screenings, prescription coverage, infertility treatment, vision care, and more.

-Every traveler who purchases a Preferred Global Health plan or a Preferred Plus Global Health plan will receive an INC Membership at no additional cost.
+Everyone who has a health insurance plan with Insured Nomads will receive an INC Membership at no additional cost.

 - Stay informed.
 You’ll be notified immediately if any health and safety alerts could make it dangerous to travel or changes regarding visa or vaccination requirements.

 - Luxury perks.
-As a membership holder, you’ll also gain access to every airport lounge you come across along your journey.
-You can enjoy perks like fine dining and sleep pods at no extra cost.
-You can also access a VPN to protect your data when working on public WI-FI networks.
+As a membership holder, you’ll also gain access to an airport lounge at many airports you come across along your journey.
+You can enjoy perks like dining and sleep pods at no extra cost.

 - Mental health.
 We also provide travelers with telemedicine services.
 You can speak to a licensed therapist in the language you feel most comfortable communicating.
 Our team is multilingual and multicultural.